asadrehman1/asadrehman1/README.md

 I'm a Software Engineer from Pakistan with experience building production web applications from frontend to backend.

-Most of my work revolves around React, Next.js and TypeScript, but I also enjoy working on backend systems, APIs, databases, cloud infrastructure and AI powered applications.
-I like solving real product problems, improving developer experience and building software that's easy to scale and maintain.
+Most of my work revolves around React, Next.js and TypeScript, but I also work across backend systems, APIs, databases, cloud infrastructure and automated testing.
+I enjoy solving real product problems, improving developer experience and building software that's easy to scale, maintain and test.

 Outside of shipping features, I enjoy learning new technologies, contributing to open source and exploring better engineering workflows using AI.